JWock82/Pynite/docs/source/PDelta.rst

 Limitations
 ===========
 *Note that P-:math:`\Delta` and P-:math:`\delta` analysis is just one part of an overall second-order analysis.
 See the building code for additional requirements that may be applicable, such as stiffness reductions and notional loads.

-*Loads are applied in a single load step.
-This is sufficient for most common cases.

 *P-:math:`\Delta` effects are not considered for plate elements.